-- 37. An electronic money institution shall not issue electronic money through an agent or distributor.
+29. An electronic money institution shall not issue electronic money through an agent or distributor.
 It may nonetheless distribute and redeem electronic money through such agents or distributors which act on its behalf according to the requirements of its business model.
 The appointment of such agents by the institution shall be undertaken in terms of Article 8A of the Act.
-However, the intended use of such third party natural or legal persons for the distribution and redemption of electronic money shall be indicated in the information accompanying the official application documentation, in line with the procedure stated in paragraph 28 of FIR/01. - 38.
-Electronic money institutions wishing to distribute electronic money in another member state by engaging such natural or legal persons shall be required to follow the notification procedures laid down in Articles 8(5) and 8A(1) of the Act.
+However, the intended use of such third party natural or legal persons for the distribution and redemption of electronic money shall be indicated in the information accompanying the official application documentation, in line with the procedure stated in paragraph 34 of FIR/01.

-39. Electronic money institutions shall be allowed to provide services listed under the First and Second Schedules to the Act through such natural or legal persons which act on their behalf only if the third party is appointed by the institution as an agent in terms of Article 8A of the Act and in accordance with the procedures and rules laid down in the said Article, as may be applicable.
-The agent who is appointed by the institution can only act as agent with respect to those activities for which the institution is licensed.
+- 30. Electronic money institutions wishing to distribute electronic money in another member state by engaging such natural or legal persons shall be required to follow the notification procedures laid down in Articles 8 et sequitur of the Act. - 31.
+Electronic money institutions shall be allowed to provide services listed under the First and Second Schedules to the Act through such natural or legal persons which act on their behalf only if the third party is appointed by the institution as an agent in terms of Article 8A of the Act and in accordance with the procedures and rules laid down in the said Article, as may be applicable.
+The agent who is appointed by the institution is licensed.
 Such an agent shall be listed in the public register of agents undertaking payment services in terms of Article 8D of the Act, in the event that payment services not related to the issuance of electronic money are being undertaken through the agent.